 The AIP (Airside Inspection Point) is the primary airside access point on Ghania Street, off Airport Drive and is also the emergency services assembly point.
-Gate 12 on the Eastern side of the airfield is a secondary Emergency Services assembly point and can be accessed by swipe enabled ASIC with BAC authorisation.
+Gate 12 on the Eastern side, and Gate 155 on the Western side of the Aerodrome, are secondary Emergency Services assembly points and can be accessed by swipe enabled ASIC with BAC authorisation.
 All electronic gates on airport are controlled by proximity card readers.
 Remaining gates are padlocked.